Pallasite/Recyclopedia/liquibase/README.md

 mvn liquibase:update
 ```

 Before using Maven, however, the credentials to the database server and the exaact connection details such as URL must be specified in the accompanying POM file.
+The POM file assumes that a PostgreSQL database is used from the start.
+Other databases may be used, but it may be easier to use the full Liquibase distribution or to specify a SQLite compatible plugin.

 Liquibase also has a non-Maven tool for download which can be used with the included changelog.